slowernews/wisdom-tldr/chapters/chapter_appendix.md

 introverts have more probability of being an expert in their field. extraversion is not good for mastery most people are not extremes and most people are in the middle. most things are not binary. introvert is not shyness.
 Imagine a introvertness scale from 1 to 7.
-It's hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.
+It’s hard to pass from a 2 to 7 but you can pass from 2 to a 3 or 4.

-- Putt's Law: "Technology is dominated by two types of people, those who understand what they do not manage and those who manage what they do not understand."
+- Putt’s Law: "Technology is dominated by two types of people, those who understand what they do not manage and those who manage what they do not understand."
 -->